michael-spengler/distributed-ledger-technology-hands-on-lecture/fun-facts/real-life-thrillers.md

 ## CeFi Thrillers
 The [CBDC / EU trying to replace crypto](https://www.youtube.com/watch?v=UUivXWUoQCY) Thriller
-The Gamestop Thriller
+The "Gamestop Shares Could no Longer be Bought" Thriller
-The Wirecard Thriller
+The "Wirecard Could no Longer be Shorted" Thriller
 The [Ban of the Schweizer Bankgeheimnis](https://www.youtube.com/watch?v=TOzWeE3Id2c) Thriller
 The "Chancellor on brink or second bailout for banks" Thriller
-The Inflation Mystery Thriller
+The "Inflation Vector Theory is Kept in the Realm of Mystery" Thriller
 The ["Ending the Gold Standard"](https://www.youtube.com/watch?v=iRzr1QU6K1o) Thriller
 The ["Banning Gold for Private Citizens"](https://de.wikipedia.org/wiki/Executive_Order_6102) Thriller
 The [Political vs. Private Money](https://www.youtube.com/watch?v=l7hZjV2rsbQ) Thriller